christianityorigins/website/books/_posts/2016-08-11-christianity-and-its-secularized-variants.md

 ---
 layout: default
 open_links_in_new_tab: true
-title:  "Slave Morality in Context: Christianity's Influence on Secular Thought"
+title:  "The Legacy of Slave Morality: Christianity, Secular Ideologies, and Western Decline"
 date:   2016-08-11 09:00:00 +0200
 updated: 2024-08-11 19:46:50 +0200
 category: books
 ---

-Slave Morality in Context: Christianity's Influence on Secular Thought
+The Legacy of Slave Morality: Christianity, Secular Ideologies, and Western Decline

 By Ralph Perrier